DCAN-Labs/loes-scoring-explainability/README.md

 # loes-scoring-explainability

-This program creates a saliency NIFTI file showing the degrees of saliency of the input anatomical file.
+This program creates a saliency NIFTI file showing the degrees of saliency in calculating the Loes score of the input anatomical file.

 The program takes two arguments:
 * input: the file path of the input NIFTI file